 It has long been said that education is the great equalizer.

 Never has that been more true than in today’s labor market.
-According to a study by Georgetown University Center on Education and the Workforce, 65% of all jobs in America require education or professional training beyond high school.
+According to a study by the Georgetown University Center on Education and the Workforce, 65% of jobs in America require education or professional training beyond high school.
 According to the Census Bureau, only 59% of Americans meet that requirement.
-For black Americans, that number is 53%, and for Hispanic Americans, it’s 37%.
-This is one of the largest factors that perpetuates the racial wealth gap and makes it harder for all Americans to give their children the opportunity that should be afforded to them.
+For black Americans, that percentage is 53%, and for Hispanic Americans, it’s 37%.
+This is one of the largest factors that perpetuate the racial wealth gap and make it harder for all Americans to give their children the opportunities that should be afforded to them.

 That’s why I support making tuition free at public colleges and universities throughout the country.

 The student debt crisis is possibly the greatest danger to our economic security today.
 Student loan debt has surpassed $1.6 trillion, while median income stagnates and class mobility falters.
 We need to find a reasonable and effective way to solve this crisis before it causes another recession.